psychoinformatics-de/cbbs-imaging-docs/content/pages/datamanagement.rst

 peculiarities of individual studies, as long as all relevant aspects of a study are properly described.
 The necessary data conversion and layout are performed largely automatic.
-The procedures are tuned for data acquired in Magdeburg, but with minor extra effort data form other sources can be processed too.
+The procedures are tuned for data acquired in Magdeburg, but with minor extra effort data from other sources can be processed too.

 For each study the following steps will be performed: